Protesters fly blimp over NSA data center in Utah

 The blimp protest coincided with the launch of an online campaign that rates members of Congress on actions the activists say either further or stop data collection efforts by the NSA.

-Greenpeace said the report cards on the site standagainstspying.org were created with input from the more than 20 grassroots groups and companies that are partners in a lawsuit against the NSA.
+Greenpeace said the report cards on the site standagainstspying.org were created by analyzing NSA reform bills in Congress and weighting proposals on the degree to which they would end mass data collection.

 "Our right to privacy is not a partisan issue.
-It's a human rights issue," said Tom Boldin, founder of Tenth Amendment Center, which advocates for decentralized government.
+It's a human rights issue," said Michael Boldin, founder of Tenth Amendment Center, which advocates for decentralized government.

 "This coalition gives great hope for the future because it shows that people across the political spectrum can set aside differences to work together."